Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/03-rtp-reconfiguration/README.md

 ## Objectives

-After completing this tutorial, you will be able to:
+After completing this tutorial, you can do the following:

 * Specify a scalar or array parameter as part of a kernel function signature.
 * Connect a parameterized kernel into a graph, exposing the parameter for runtime updates.